-To grow citrus in containers, follow these simple tips for success.
+To grow dwarf trees in containers, follow these simple tips for success.
 Depending on the maturity of the plant and growing conditions, it may take several years for plants to bear fruit.

 Pick the best pot.
 Always choose a container with good drainage.
-Use a pot with an 8"-10" diameter for a 1-year-old tree; use a 12"-14"-diameter pot for 2- and 3-year-old trees.
-Dwarf citrus flower better when their roots are slightly constricted.
+Use a pot with an 8-10-inch diameter for a 1-year-old tree; use a 12-14-inch diameter pot for 2- and 3-year-old trees.
+(Dwarf citrus flower better when their roots are slightly constricted.)

 Use the right soil.
-Begin with a basic potting mix (without fertilizers or wetting agents) and add redwood or cedar shavings (1/4 to 1/3 of total volume).
+Begin with a basic potting mix (without fertilizers or wetting agents).
 Do not put gravel or small rocks in the bottom of the pot.

 Water wisely.
-Give citrus trees a thorough watering at first, then add 1/4 to 1/2 gallon of water every 5-7 days.
-Use a citrus-friendly fertilizer such as Lilly Miller UltraGreen Citrus and Avocado Food (#153038).
+Give trees a thorough watering at first, then add 1/4 to 1/2 gallon of water every 5-7 days.
+Apply plant food as directed on the plant tag.

 Find a good location.
 Place your tree in a spot that gets at least 8 hours of direct sunlight each day.
 (Citrus grows best when temperatures are between 55 and 85 degrees.)
 If your home gets dry during winter months, place the pot on a saucer filled with pebbles and add water to the saucer.
 During warm weather, acclimate your pot in a sunny, wind-free spot outside.